authzforce/fiware/doc/UserAndProgrammersGuide.rst

    Else create a Java class either extending class ``org.ow2.authzforce.core.pdp.api.func.BaseFunction`` or, as second resort, implementing interface ``org.ow2.authzforce.core.pdp.api.func.Function``; this class must have a public no-argument constructor or no constructor.
 Instead of implementing this ``Function`` interface directly, you should extend one of the following ``Function`` sub-classes when it applies:

    * ``org.ow2.authzforce.core.pdp.api.func.ComparisonFunction``: to be extended for implementing comparison functions ``type-greater-than``, ``type-greater-than-or-equal``, ``type-less-than`` and ``type-less-than-or-equal``.
 Examples from XACML 3.0 Core standard: see §A.3.6 and §A.3.8.
    * ``org.ow2.authzforce.core.pdp.api.func.EqualTypeMatchFunction``: to be extended for implementing match functions with two parameters of same type`.
 Examples from XACML 3.0 Core standard: equality functions in §A.3.1, ``x500name-match``, ``string-starts-with``.
-You may use `AuthZForce TestDNSNameValueEqualFunction class <https://github.com/authzforce/core/blob/release-5.0.2/src/test/java/org/ow2/authzforce/core/test/custom/TestDNSNameValueEqualFunction.java>`_ (used for AuthZForce unit tests) as an example.
+You may use `AuthzForce TestDNSNameValueEqualFunction class <https://github.com/authzforce/core/blob/release-5.0.2/src/test/java/org/ow2/authzforce/core/test/custom/TestDNSNameValueEqualFunction.java>`_ (used for AuthzForce unit tests) as an example.
 This example provides a test implementation of function ``dnsName-value-equal`` defined in `XACML Data Loss Prevention / Network Access Control (DLP/NAC) Profile Version 1.0 <http://docs.oasis-open.org/xacml/xacml-3.0-dlp-nac/v1.0/xacml-3.0-dlp-nac-v1.0.html>`_.
    * ``org.ow2.authzforce.core.pdp.api.func.NonEqualTypeMatchFunction``: to be extended for implementing match functions with two parameters of different type.
 Examples from XACML 3.0 Core standard: ``rfc822Name-match``, ``anyURI-starts-with``, ``dnsName-regexp-match``.
    * ``org.ow2.authzforce.core.pdp.api.func.HigherOrderBagFunction``: to be extended for implementing higher-order bag functions.
 Examples from XACML 3.0 Core standard are functions in §A.3.12.
    * ``org.ow2.authzforce.core.pdp.api.func.FirstOrderFunction.SingleParameterTyped``: to be extended for implementing first-order functions having all parameters of the same type, when previous cases do not apply.
 Examples from XACML 3.0 Core standard are logical ``and``, ``or`` or ``not`` in §A.3.5.